rywby-dot/waypie/README.md

 4. installs missing example files and bundled icons under `~/.config/waypie/` without replacing existing user files.

-For the configurator, `make install` automatically chooses the correct pipx
-operation: `pipx install .` on the first installation and `pipx upgrade waypie` when its environment already exists.

 Make sure `~/.local/bin` is in `PATH`.
 For a custom binary prefix:

 ```sh
 make install-runtime PREFIX=/usr/local
 ```

-This may require root privileges for a system directory.
 The configurator and user configuration can also be installed separately:

 ```sh
 make install-configurator